The statement header includes key details regarding the statement, based on the Merchant ID number (MID) shown:

 - DCC Revenue Payment - If the threshold configured on your account is reached, the amount to be credited into your bank account is shown, along with the associated date range that this payment covers.
 (An amount is only displayed here when revenue is paid out.
-Therefore, you should only expect an amount to be shown on the monthly statements and also on the first day of the month on the daily statements.
 Otherwise, this is displayed as "0.00")

 It is possible that it can take multiple months before the threshold is reached.
 In this situation, the date range displayed by the DCC Revenue Payment will reflect this full range.